lance-gg/lance/docs/spaceships.md

 This file does the following:

-1. handle player-connected logic by creating a ship for the new player.
+1. Handle player-connection logic by creating a ship for the new player.
 See method `onPlayerConnected`.
-1. handle player-disconnected logic by removing the ship of the disconnected player.
+1. handle player-disconnection logic by removing the ship of the disconnected player.
 See method `onPlayerDisconnected`.
 1. note the `makeBot()` method, it creates AI-controlled spaceships, which are controlled on the server only.
 The AI-control code is implemented in the GameEngine, but since it is only called by the ServerEngine class, it will only run on the server.
 This is the preferred technique to implement game code which only executes on the server.

-### Build your the main entry point:
+### Build the main entry point:

 The next step is to write the server entry code.
 For this tutorial the corresponding file is [`main.js`](https://github.com/lance-gg/spaaace/blob/master/main.js)